Star Wars: Episode I – The Phantom Menace: Effects

 Lucas, who had previously confronted problems with the props used to depict R2-D2, allowed ILM and the production's British special effects department to create their own versions of the robot.
 Nine R2-D2 models were created; one was for actor Kenny Baker to be dropped into, seven were built by ILM and featured two wheelchair motors capable of moving 440 lb, enabling it to run and be mostly used in stage sets, and the British studio produced a pneumatic R2-D2 that could shift from two to three legs and was mostly used in Tunisia because its motor drive system allowed it to drive over sand.

 Lucas originally planned to create many of the aliens with computer graphics, but those that would be more cost-effectively realized with masks and animatronics were created by Nick Dudman's creature effects team.
 These included the Neimoidians, background characters in Mos Espa, the Jedi Council, and the Galactic Senate.
 Dudman's team was told where the creatures would be required six months before principal photography begun, and they rushed the production.
-The Neimodian suits, which were originally intended as digital characters, were delivered one day before they would be required on set.
+The Neimoidian suits, which were originally intended as digital characters, were delivered one day before they would be required on set.
 Dudman traveled to Skywalker Ranch to see the original creatures that could be reused, and read the script for a breakdown of scenes with practical creatures, leaving only the more outlandish designs to be created using CGI.

 To research for the podrace vehicles, the visual effects crew visited a jet aircraft junkyard outside Phoenix, Arizona and scavenged four Boeing 747 engines.
 Life-sized replicas of the engines were built and sent to Tunisia to provide reference in the film.
-Except for Jake Lloyd inside a hydraulically controlled cockpit and a few practical podracer models, the entire podracing scenewhich the effects crew designed to be as "out of this world" as possibleis computer-generated.
+Except for Jake Lloyd inside a hydraulically controlled cockpit and a few practical podracer models, the entire podracing scene—which the effects crew designed to be as "out of this world" as possible—is computer-generated.
+Lucas told the effects crew to take references from Formula 1 crashes, where the high kinetic energy leads the vehicles to spin and break into pieces upon impact, leading to the creation of dedicated plugins to shatter the pod engines.